Updated:

 It is also important to add that companies try to create unique trademarks as such marks are more distinctive.
 Pitzer (2011, p.
 313) mentions four categories of trademarks: generic, descriptive, suggestive, and fanciful.
 Hence, some trademarks describe the product in some way, while others only ‘suggest’ what the product can be.
 Clearly, there is nothing more unique than the personal name of the person who created the product.
 In the fashion industry, personal names are often used by companies and designers.

-Personal name as a trademark
+Personal Name as a Trademark

 However, it is not that easy to make a personal name a trademark in the world of fashion.
 First, the name should acquire additional meaning.
 In other words, a personal name should be associated with some products before it can be used as a trademark.
 Jimenez et al. (2010) note that it can take months and even years for a person to become associated with particular products.
 At the same time, the researchers emphasise that once a designers makes his/her personal name a trademark, it becomes his/her “most valuable” asset (Jimenez et al. 2010, p.
 8).
 Designers often understand that their trademark can be attractive for investors and can be sold.
 However, people who try to make their personal name a trademark often forget that they have to be very careful especially when selling the trademark and conveying all rights to use the trademark.

-Conventional scenario
+Conventional Scenario

 Thus, Pitzer (2011) describes a conventional way of creating and selling a trademark which is also a designer’s personal name.
 Hence, a talented designer starts creating his clothes or footwear and so on.
 The designer’s name soon becomes associated with his/her products and is made a trademark.
 As a rule, talented designers lack money and have to address investors.
 Investors understand that trademark is a valuable asset and try to buy the trademark and obtain all possible rights to use it.
 Thus, the designer does not solely own all the commercial rights to use his/her name.
 Inevitably, the company has “both the right and the duty to protect” the trademark to retain its value (Pitzer 2011, p.
 317).
 As a result, the designers will not be able to use /her name in a different enterprise.
 The conflict between the company and the owner of the personal name often leads the parties to the court.

 It is possible to consider some cases to understand the way similar issues are resolved.
 Jimenez et al. (2010, p.8) provide an example of Paul Frank Industries, Inc. (PFI) that sued Paul Frank Sunich, who was its “name-sake designer”.
 PFI accused Sunich of violating their trademark rights when he had used his name during the sale of his new collection of T-shirts.
-The court found that the company had invested considerable amount of funds to promote the trademark and, hence, Sunich could not associate himself with the trademark anymore.
+The court found that the company had invested a considerable amount of funds to promote the trademark and, hence, Sunich could not associate himself with the trademark anymore.
 Therefore, Sunich has no right to use his name in such a sphere as clothing.

 Another famous case concerning the use of a personal name as a trademark is that of Joseph Abboud who sold the rights to his trademark “Joseph Abboud” to JA Apparel.
 He also signed a non-compete agreement that expired in 2007.
 However, in 2007, the company found out that Abboud was going to launch a new line of men’s clothes and was going to use the following tagline, “a new composition by designer Joseph Abboud” (as cited in Jimenez et al. 2010, p.9).
 Initially, the court claimed that Abboud violated the agreement and he was enjoined from using his personal name as regards products, services, or any goods.
 Nevertheless, on appeal, it was found that the agreement did not contain a precise description of rights conveyed to the company.
 As a result, Abboud was allowed to use his name in connection with products or services, but he was enjoined from using his personal name as a trademark.

-Montalvo (2013) also considers a case of “Sigerson Morrison”, a trademark created by a couple of designers who sold the rights to the trademark to Marc Fisher.
+Montalvo (2013) also considers the case of “Sigerson Morrison”, a trademark created by a couple of designers who sold the rights to the trademark to Marc Fisher.
 However, the designers were not satisfied with the investor’s actions as the former were afraid that the latter focuses on his existing brands and pay little attention to the promotion of “Sigerson Morrison”.
 Eventually, the designers did not have the right to use their names in the fashion industry.

 As has been mentioned above, the major focus is made on whether there is confusion.
 Thus, in the three cases mentioned above, as well as any other case concerning trademarks, the court has to decide whether there can be confusion between the products created by the company owning trademark rights and goods created by the bearer of the personal name.
 This is the major reason why designers are enjoined from using their names in a commercial context and in the fashion industry.
 Otherwise, there are chances that existing trademarks can lose their value as newer products can gain more popularity.